likoz2/Lectures/CSharp/PaperWork/introduction.md

   }
 }
 ```
-So now you know what can be done using some basic c# features.
+So now you know what can be done using some basic C# features.
 Now lets break them down one by one.

 After each "chapter" you can come back here and see how much more you understand what is going on in the above. :)
 \